A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Immunology and immunobiology are the study of the immune system, which is a complex network of cells, tissues, and organs that work together to defend the body against infection and disease.
+Immunology and immunobiology are the study of the immune system, a complex network of cells, tissues, and organs that work together to defend the body against infection and disease.

 Basic Concepts

 • Innate immunity is the body's first line of defense against infection.
-It is made up of physical barriers, such as the skin and mucous membranes, as well as chemical barriers, such as stomach acid.
+It comprises physical barriers (like skin and mucous membranes) and chemical barriers (such as stomach acid).

-• Adaptive immunity is the body's second line of defense against infection.
-It is made up of cells that can recognize and attack specific pathogens.
+• Adaptive immunity is the body's second line of defense.
+It involves cells that recognize and attack specific pathogens.

-• Antibodies are proteins that are produced by the immune system to bind to and neutralize pathogens.
+• Antibodies are proteins produced by the immune system to bind to and neutralize pathogens.

-• T cells are a type of white blood cell that can recognize and kill infected cells.
+• T cells are white blood cells that recognize and kill infected cells.

 Equipment and Techniques

-• Immunohistochemistry is a technique used to visualize the location of specific proteins in cells and tissues.
+• Immunohistochemistry visualizes the location of specific proteins in cells and tissues.

 Types of Experiments

-A variety of experiments can be performed in immunology and immunobiology research.
+A variety of experiments are conducted in immunology and immunobiology research.

-• In vitro experiments are performed in the laboratory, using cells and tissues that have been removed from the body.
+• In vitro experiments are performed in the laboratory using cells and tissues removed from the body.

 • In vivo experiments are performed in living animals.